josecarlosgt/bootsrap/README.md

 </div>
 ```

  Update each story by adding an image of your choice to each story.
-Remember to update the alt attribute of each image element with a description of your images.
+Remember to update the alt attribute of each image element with a description of your pictures.

 ```html
 <img ... src="http://placehold.jp/700x700.png" alt="..." /></div>
 ```

 > Try to obtain images of about of size 700 x 700 px.
-Also, all your images should be of the same size.
+Also, all your pictures should be of the same size.

 ## Task 5: Customize the general description

 Customize the About section at the end of the webpage.
 You can include any text that complements the content in your stories.
-For example, you may add a general description of the place or tell something about its location, such as the country or local culture.
+For example, you may add a general description of the place or say something about its location, such as the country or local culture.

 Add a [slider](https://getbootstrap.com/docs/5.0/components/carousel/) with controls with three images.
 The images can also be of size 700 x 700 px.
 All your images should be of the same size.
-Your images should be related to the content in this section.
+Your pictures should be related to the content in this section.

 ## Task 6: Update the navigation bar

 Customize the navigation bar so that the text in each link describes each story.
-Also, add an additional link for the About section.
+Also, add a link for the About section.

 ## Task 7: Publish your webpage on GitHub Pages